What is a Vector Database and How Does It Work?

 In the previous tutorial, we took a quick look at the ever-increasing amount of data that is being generated daily.
 We then covered how these bits of data can be split into structured/semi-structured and unstructured data types, the differences between them, and how modern machine learning can be used to understand unstructured data through vector embeddings.
 Finally, we briefly discussed this data processing via ANN search.

-With all of this information, it’s now clear that the ever-increasing amount of unstructured data requires a paradigm shift and a new category of database management system—the vector database.
+With all of this information, it’s now clear that the ever-increasing amount of data requires a paradigm shift and a new category of database and data management and system—the vector database.

 What is a vector database?